to sign up to participate in the project, click here.

-the core of dataDouble consists of a web browser extension (currently operating in google chrome; soon to be developed for firefox) which locally collects a user’s browsing data cumulatively from the time of installation. upon installing, the user will also be prompted to upload a photo of themselves, which will be continually altered and shaped into a portrait of a user’s “data clone” by applying image manipulation techniques that directly correlate to the amount and type of data collected from their browsing habits.
+the core of dataDouble consists of a web browser extension (currently operating in google chrome and mozilla firefox) which locally collects a user’s browsing data cumulatively from the time of installation. upon installing, the user is also prompted to upload a photo of themselves, which will be continually altered and shaped into a portrait of a user’s “data clone” by applying image manipulation techniques that directly correlate to the amount and type of data collected from their browsing habits.

 over time, the image, while still somewhat recognizable as a portrait of the individual user, becomes a warped and alternate representation of the self; the reduced, flattened version that is used as a basis for the extremely segmented experience that users have on the internet today.

 the first iteration of the project was completed in december of 2018 as a prototype, and was entirely based in the web browser; over the last several months, i have been working with volunteer participants to use the extension for two weeks, generate a portrait from that data, and then speak to me about their experience with the project and their thoughts on dataveillance and the data clone concept. going forward, i will expand the work beyond the screen-based form in which it currently exists by creating printed or sculptural representations of the generated clone portraits. by removing the portraits of the clones from the screen, a virtual world in which they typically reside, i aim to call into question the two-dimensionality of this view of our data-selves that is offered up to the world, through technology which ostensibly exists to personalize and tailor our experiences.